saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii)	Right click on the sar file and change the Open With dialogue so that all "sar" files point to the .bat file.\

-* Now double-click on your sapcar sar file (you may have to do this twice) and you should be prompted to extract the contents and then you should see a new sapcar_out folder and the extracted contents inside.

 <img src="../images/sapcar1.jpg">

+* Now double-click on your sapcar.sar file and you should be prompted to extract the contents and then you should see a new sapcar_out folder and the extracted contents inside.
+You may have to double-click on the file once more for this to happen.

 <img src="../images/sapcar2.jpg">

 https://help.sap.com/viewer/p/HANA_SMART_DATA_INTEGRATION > in the Intallation and Upgrade section > click on the Installation and Configuration Guide